ExternalDNS consulting and hands-on support

 • Tuned reliability by adjusting reconciliation intervals, controlling sync scope, and validating behavior during node drains, ingress controller restarts, and Kubernetes upgrades.

-• Established multi-tenant guardrails for internal platforms, documenting approved annotations and templates so teams could request DNS changes safely through Kubernetes.
+• Established multi-tenant guardrails for internal platforms by documenting approved annotations, templates, and review steps so teams could request DNS changes safely through Kubernetes.

 04